andrasdenes/learnjs/README.md

 # learnjs
-A js project, so that I can learn it in my (not so) free time
+A js project, so that I can learn it in my free time.

+Using REACT + NodeJS